jimasp/behave-vsc/example-projects/multiroot ignored/README.md

 this workspace should be ignored for test parsing (and not appear in the test side bar) because:

 1. it does not have the default ./features folder
-2. it does not specify "behave-vsc.featuresPath" in it's settings.json
+2. it does not specify "behave-vsc-tid.featuresPath" in it's settings.json